Age Requirements: Must be between the ages of 17 and 35

 Earn While You Learn

 Instead of paying to learn these skills, get paid to train.
 In the Army National Guard, you will learn these valuable job skills while earning a regular paycheck and qualifying for tuition assistance.

-Job training for Radar Repairer consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and 45 weeks of classroom instruction in two phases, which include practice in repairing and replacing equipment parts.
+Job training for Field Artillery Firefinder Radar Operators consists of 10 weeks of Basic Training, where you'll learn basic Soldiering skills, and eight weeks of Advanced Individual Training.
+Training consists of both classroom and field work.